makehumancommunity/gl-test-cases/README.md

 * 00 *Does qt5 and the opengl canvas work at all?* - Launch a window with a canvas without doing any GL operations on it, just to see if things crash before even starting.
 * 01 *Can the OpenGL functions be initialized?* - Launch a window with a canvas and try to create a GL "functions" object, but without actually doing anything with it.
 * 02 *Can we change the background color?* - Try to use glClearColor and glClear() to change the background color to red.
 This is interesting in order to know if any operations whatsoever are allowed on the GL functions object.
+* 03 *Can we compile shaders?* - Since everything in GLES seems to require shaders, check if we can create a shader program with vertex and fragment shaders.

 ## Results